Faqir Aizazuddin: Playing for Pakistan

 When a Commonwealth XI of international cricketers toured Pakistan in 1963–64 Aizazuddin played in the first match for a BCCP XI, making 0 and 47, then played in all three unofficial Test matches, making 72, 16, 21 and 62 not out, opening the batting against a pace attack of Charlie Griffith and Chester Watson.

-He made the brief tour of Ceylon with Pakistan A in August 1964, but scored only 14 runs in the two matches that the Ceylon teams won, low-scoring matches in which Javed Burki twice made 62 and no other batsman on either side reached 40.
-He played for a strong Pakistan XI in a friendly match against Railways in October that year but made only 6 and 3, and he was not selected for the Pakistan tour to Australia and New Zealand later that year.
+He made the brief tour of Ceylon with Pakistan A in August 1964, but scored only 14 runs in the two low-scoring matches lost to the Ceylon teams, where Javed Burki twice made 62 and no other batsman on either side reached 40.
+He played for a strong Pakistan XI in a friendly match against Railways in October that year but made only 6 and 3, and was not selected for the Pakistan tour to Australia and New Zealand later that year.

 He played one match for Karachi Whites in 1964–65 and another in 1965–66 (as captain), and none in 1966–67.
 Nevertheless, he toured England with the Pakistan team in 1967, but in nine games as an opening batsman he made only 267 runs at 17.80, with 74 against Minor Counties (the top score on either side) his best score.
 It turned out to be his last first-class fifty.
 Despite the Test team's weakness in opening, his form was too poor to put him into consideration.